vesoft-inc/nebula-importer/README.md

 ## Introduction

 Nebula Importer is a CSV import tool for [Nebula Graph](https://github.com/vesoft-inc/nebula-docker-compose).
-It can read and import data in local CSV files.
+CSV files can be stored on the database server.

-Before you try Nebula Importer, make sure you have:
+Before you start Nebula Importer, ensure:

-* Deployed Nebula Graph
+* Nebula Graph is deployed
-* Created schema for the space to import data
+* Schema is created

 Currently, there are two ways to deploy Nebula:

 1. [nebula-docker-compose](https://github.com/vesoft-inc/nebula-docker-compose "nebula-docker-compose")
 2. [rpm Package](https://github.com/vesoft-inc/nebula/tree/master/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/deployment)

-> The easiest way to try Nebula Graph is using [`docker-compose`](https://github.com/vesoft-inc/nebula-docker-compose).
+> The quickest way to deploy Nebula Graph is using [`docker-compose`](https://github.com/vesoft-inc/nebula-docker-compose).

 ## Prepare Configuration File

-Nebula-importer reads the CSV file to be imported and Nebula server data through the YAML configuration file.Here's an [example](example/example.yaml) of the configuration file and the CSV file.
+Nebula Importer reads the CSV file to be imported and Nebula server data through the YAML configuration file.
+Here's an [example](example/example.yaml) of the configuration file and the CSV file.
 Detail descriptions for the configuration file see the following section.

 ```yaml
 version: v1rc1